murphymv/semEff/README.md

-The primary function is [`semEff()`](https://murphymv.github.io/semEff/reference/semEff.html), which returns an object of class `"semEff"` with `print()` and `summary()` methods.
+The primary function is [`semEff()`](https://murphymv.github.io/semEff/reference/semEff.html), which returns an object of class `"semEff"` with `print()` and `summary()` methods to extract information.
 Everything can technically be accomplished in a single call to `semEff()`; however, since bootstrapping is employed to generate resamples for confidence intervals (via [`bootEff()`](https://murphymv.github.io/semEff/reference/bootEff.html)), it is usually preferable to save these estimates separately prior to calling `semEff()` — allowing more flexibility and saving time if/when